Simranm20/CP3402/README.md

 * VVV Vagrant Development environment
 * GitHub

-I have used an excellent WordPress to develop a child theme on the website by AxiomThemes For further changes, the child theme is located here: wp-content\themes\crework-child and parent theme here: wp-content\themes\crework-parent
+I have used an excellent WordPress plugin to develop a child theme on the website by AxiomThemes For further changes, the child theme is located here: wp-content\themes\crework-child and parent theme here: wp-content\themes\crework-parent